-The CBR includes graphs that represent the provider's billing trend, over the three years 2018 to 2021, for an analysis of total beneficiaries who had claims submitted for, or who were referred for presumptive and definitive drug testings.
-The graphs are split by the type of testing; Figure 1 shows presumptive testing codes and Figure 2 shows the definitive drug testing.
-Let's see the sample of data on the sample CBR.
-We can see here the outcomes for this provider, for beneficiaries for the presumptive drug testing, and then the definitive drug testing.
-After the detail of the metrics and analysis, it is nice to have these graphs that take a step back and reviews an overall analysis for that three-year period.
+The CBR includes graphs that represent the provider's billing trend, over the three years 2017 to 2019, for an analysis of total number of beneficiaries who had claims submitted for CMT of the spine with modifier AT.
+Figure 1 shows the results of this data for the sample provider, so let's look on the sample CBR.
+After the detail of the metrics and analysis, it is nice to have this graph that takes a step back and reviews an overall analysis for that three-year period.
+And here you can see the numbers for this provider for those three codes for the three years.